 However, there is a catch!
 Most lasers and IPL devices work best on light skin and dark hair.
 People with dark skin and fair hair may not benefit from laser hair removal and can even end up with minor burns or scars.

-To see how well they fulfill basic hair removal requirements, we’ve compared epilator vs. IPL (laser) in five categories:
+To see how well they fulfil basic hair removal requirements, we have compared Laser Hair Removal vs Epilator in five categories:

 Hair growth reduction

 Epilators remove hair from the root but do not prevent regrowth.
 On the other hand, laser hair removal destroys the hair follicle.
 That weakens the hair over time until it entirely stops growing.

 With professional laser treatments, permanent hair reduction is faster but quite costly.
 At home IPL hair removal devices take more time but can be very convenient and budget friendly.
 Either way, laser technology is a clear winner in this laser hair removal vs epilator comparison when it comes to hair growth reduction.

 Both methods can be painful.
 Epilators pull out multiple hairs at one time while lasers sting and cause a mild burning sensation.
 The level of discomfort is individual and it also depends on the sensitivity of the treated area.

 Epilators will give you three to four weeks of smooth skin between two treatments.
 With laser hair removal, every session is one step towards being body hair-free.
 You do not need to wait long for the hair to grow back between sessions because laser treatments work best on bare skin.

 There’s no denying the win to the epilators in this category.
 These devices are sturdy and affordable.
 If you make a smart choice, you are all set for years to come.
 Professional laser hair removal is expensive and quality at home laser hair removal devices cost much more than epilators.

 Laser hair removal should not cause any side effects in people with light skin and dark hair.
 All others should be careful.
 Epilators can be very rough on sensitive skin areas and should never go near the face.